OFAC Turkey Sanctions lists

 Turkey is one of the key states in the Middle East and Eastern Mediterranean, playing an important geopolitical role both in the region and on the international stage.
 However, in recent years, the state has repeatedly become the target of sanctions.

-- Economic restrictions: a ban on the export and import of goods and services, restriction of access to international financial markets and credit resources;Economic restrictions: a ban on the export and import of goods and services, restriction of access to international financial markets and credit resources;
+- Economic restrictions: a ban on the export and import of goods and services, restriction of access to international financial markets and credit resources; Economic restrictions: a ban on the export and import of goods and services, restriction of access to international financial markets and credit resources;

 - Personal sanctions: a ban on entry or issuance of visas to officials and businessmen, freezing of assets of specific individuals included in the sanctions lists;

-One of the most compelling reasons for imposing sanctions is Turkey’s actions in areas of regional conflicts (for example, in Syria or Libya).
+One of the most compelling reasons for imposing sanctions is based on Turkey’s actions in areas of regional conflicts (for example, in Syria or Libya).
 Some countries and supranational organizations believe that Turkey undermines regional stability by supporting certain armed groups or conducting military operations not coordinated with the international community.

 Contentious issues regarding the exploration and extraction of gas off the coasts of Cyprus and Greece are becoming the reason for the introduction of restrictive measures, especially from the European Union.